postindustria-tech/pubmonkey/docs/docs/order-actions.md

 # Order Actions

+The below actions are available for the MoPub account.
+GAM only supports order creation on the fly for now.

 ## Export

 1. Check the orders which you would like to export.
 Note: several orders can be exported in a single JSON file.